Seneca-BSA/bsa/docs/aig240/lab2.md

 ## Introduction

-A overview of some computation graph concepts:
+An overview of some computation graph concepts:

 - **Node:** an executable representing an individual ROS software process
 - **Topic:** nodes can publish messages to a topic and/or subscribe to a topic to receive messages